Geoff Capes: Personal life

 Capes lived in Stoke Rochford, near Grantham.
 He married Gillian Fox in 1971.
 The marriage ended in divorce in 1982.
 His daughter Emma was English Schools' shot put champion and Youth Olympics bronze medallist.
 His son Lewis played American football for the London Monarchs.
-He had four grandchildren.
+He had five grandsons and a granddaughter.
 In 2018, he married Kashmiro Bhatti.
 He was appointed a Justice of the Peace on the Spalding bench in 1998.
 His autobiography Big Shot was published by Hutchinson in 1981.

-Capes died at a Lincoln hospital on 23 October 2024, at the age of 75.
-His death certificate lists his primary cause of death as urosepsis with pulmonary embolus and heart failure as secondary causes.